Short story

 “No!
 It’s going to crack the paint,” she said.

-He knew the teacher wouldn’t mind cracked paint, but he said: “Not if I heat it from the back.”
+He knew the teacher wouldn’t mind cracked paint.
+“Not if I heat it from the back.”

 “Don’t melt it.”